Welcome to your complete guide to the Whippet Lab mix, also known as the “Whipador.”

 Fortunately, both Labs and Whippets are relatively healthy dogs.
 But as with many purebreds, their genetics and physical attributes predispose them to certain health problems.

-To learn more about the diseases and health conditions that Labrador retrievers are predisposed to, check out our health section.
+To learn more about the diseases and health conditions that Labrador retrievers are predisposed to, check out the health section on our website. .

-To learn more about the diseases and health conditions that Whippets are predisposed to, check out this article about Whippets on our sister site.
+To learn more about the diseases and health conditions that Whippets are predisposed to, keep reading!

 In addition to the aforementioned health conditions, the following genetic ailments have also been observed in Whippets: